Form a Corporation in Tennessee

 It’s not necessary to have your own attorney in order to file the paperwork needed to form a corporation.
 Still, it may be helpful to have professional consultation on several related matters.
 Beware that nothing in the following article can be construed as tax, accounting, or legal advice.
 Only consult licensed professionals for specific advice on your situation.

-The filing fee to create your corporation is $100.
+There is a filing fee to create your corporation.
 This fee covers filing your Articles of Incorporation with the Secretary of State.
 Keep in mind you’ll have to have a company name that's available with the Secretary of State.

 You’ll have to know which of numerous types of corporations to choose.
 You also need to know your corporate address and who your registered agent is.
 Additionally, you need to state how many shares you authorize the corporation to use and the number of shareholders (which will depend on the corporation type you choose).